rsocket/rsocket/Protocol.md

 <a name="flow-control-reactive-streams"></a>
 #### Reactive Streams Semantics

-[Reactive Streams](http://www.reactive-streams.org/) semantics for flow control of Streams, Subscriptions, and Channels.
+[Reactive Streams](http://www.reactive-streams.org/) semantics are used for flow control of Streams, Subscriptions, and Channels.
+This is a credit-based model where the Requester grants the Responder credit for the number of PAYLOADs it can send.
+It is sometimes referred to as "request-n" or "request(n)".

+Credits are cumulative.
+Once credits are granted from Requester to Responder, they cannot be revoked.
+For example, sending `request(3)` and `request(2)` accumulates to a value of 5, allowing the Responder to send 5 PAYLOADs.

 Please note that this explicitly does NOT follow rule number 17 in https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.0/README.md#3-subscription-code